nathan-osman/go-herald/README.md

 }
 ```

-The third parameter is an `interface{}` that can be used to associate custom data with that particular client.
+The third parameter to `AddClient` is an `interface{}` that can be used to associate custom data with that particular client.

-To send messages to the clients, prepare them with `NewMessage` function and use the `Herald`'s `Send` method:
+To send messages to the clients, prepare them with the `NewMessage` function and use the `Herald`'s `Send` method:

 ```golang
 msg, err := herald.NewMessage("test", "data")